 AA’s 11-member national steering committee in 2004 consisted not only of co-founders Rogers, Borosage, and Carol, but also included such notables as Mark Ritchie, Van Jones, and leading figures from Global Green USA, the Sierra Club, and a number of other organizations and labor unions.
 Van Jones described AA’s mission as “sort of a grand unified field theory for progressive left causes.”

-Over the years, AA received funding from numerous foundations and activist organizations, among which were the Beldon Fund, the Bullitt Foundation, the Nathan Cummings Foundation, the Energy Foundation, the Ford Foundation, the Joyce Foundation, the William and Flora Hewlett Foundation, MoveOn.org, the New-Land Foundation, Rockefeller Financial Services, the Tides Foundation & Tides Center, the Town Creek Foundation, the Wallace Global Fund, Change To Win, the Geraldine R. Dodge Foundation, the American Federation of Teachers, and the Natural Resources Defense Council.
+Over the years, AA received funding from numerous foundations and activist organizations, among which were the Beldon Fund, the Bullitt Foundation, the Nathan Cummings Foundation, the Energy Foundation, the Ford Foundation, the Joyce Foundation, the William and Flora Hewlett Foundation, MoveOn.org, Rockefeller Financial Services, the New-Land Foundation, the Tides Foundation & Tides Center, the Town Creek Foundation, the Wallace Global Fund, Change To Win, the Geraldine R. Dodge Foundation, the American Federation of Teachers, the Surdna Foundation, the United Food and Commercial Workers, the Service Employees International Union, and the Natural Resources Defense Council.

 For additional information on the Apollo Alliance, click here.